quintype/developers/assessment/index.md

 You can find our APIs documented in [swagger format](https://itsman.quintype.com/sketches-swagger.json).
 Please note the API host is http://sketches.quintype.com

 The relevant APIs are:

-* /api/v1/stories for getting the stories for display
+* /api/v1/stories for getting the stories for display.
-* /api/v1/config for getting the content to show in the menu
+* /api/v1/config for getting the content to show in the menu.

 ### Responsive Design